About this listing

 -Unlike most other listings on airbnb, I charge no extra fees, no hidden charges, no extra expenses no deposit!

-The room is a semi-private Eclectic Apt, filled with oil on canvas paintings - Great Convenient Area.
+The room is semi-private in an Eclectic Apt, filled with oil on canvas paintings - Great Convenient Area.

 Easy going type of place no huge list of rules, no deposit, nothing to break, no extra charge for more people